2024-25 Student & Parent Handbook

 CARE OF SCHOOL PROPERTY

 Students are responsible for all textbooks, library and classroom books, technology, athletic uniform and equipment, and all other school property issued to them during the school year.
 It is the responsibility of the student to keep textbooks and library books in good condition and to return them on time.
-Each student is responsible for returning the books originally issued to him/her with the exact matching barcodes listed on their computer check-out records.
+Each student is responsible for returning the books or supplies originally issued to him/her with the exact matching barcodes listed on their computer check-out records.
 The school reserves the right to charge for lost, stolen or damaged school property.
 In the event payment for lost, damaged or stolen property has not been made, the school will follow the regulations set forth in the Student Debt Policy, pursuant to the Public School Fair Debt Collection Act (Ed.
 Code section 49014).

 GRADING MATRIX